Chinese Elm Bonsai Tree Care

 Chinese Elm Bonsai Pets and Diseases

 Chinese Elm bonsai is a problem-free bonsai.
-Under stress can experience problems with aphids, scale insects, or spider mites if grown indoors.
+Under stress it can experience problems with aphids, scale insects, or spider mites if grown indoors.
 Powdery mildew might develop if the air circulation is poor and the roots are dry.

 Chinese Elm Bonsai Repotting